julian-heng/yabai-config/README.md

 See my [dotfiles](https://gitlab.com/julian-heng/dotfiles.git) repository for my other configurations.

 NOTE: Yabai requires System Integrity Protection to be disabled to work properly.
 See [here](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection) for more information.
+NOTE: For macOS Big Sur and above, scripting additions needs elevated privileges to work properly.
+See [here](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#macos-big-sur---automatically-load-scripting-addition-on-startup) for more information.

 ## Installation